 4. Working Yard or Yardly Working?

 A beautiful flowerbed of roses and tulips would probably look stunning with some diamonds sprinkled in, but that doesn’t mean you should do it.
 Whenever you are doing yard work, digging, planting, and all the rest, leave the engagement ring inside.
-The last thing you want is to lose it, only to find it a decade later being worn by a particularly fashionable carrot – something which has happened more than once!
-If you’re heading out to the yard, make sure you have a safe place to store your valuables, and weed away to your heart’s content!
+The last thing you want is to lose it, only to find it a decade later being worn by a particularly fashionable carrot – something which has happened more than once [I’m serious, search it]!
+If you’re heading out to the yard, make sure you have a safe place to store your vegetables- I mean valuables! – and weed away to your heart’s content.

 5. Somethin’ in the Oven